Require Commits to be Associated with a Valid Jira Issue

 Require Each Commit to be Associated with a Valid Jira Issue

-It may be desirable for each commit to be associated with at least one Jira issue, this can be useful for tracking all commits back to a Jira issue.
+It may be desirable to just check for each commit to be associated with at least one Jira issue and ignore the branch name, this can be useful for tracking all commits back to a Jira issue.

-This restriction can be optionally enabled for the pre hook by checking the Require Valid Jira Issue in Every Commit? checkbox.
-With this checkbox checked, pushes will be blocked if the push contains a commit that does not reference at least one Jira issue.
+This restriction can be optionally enabled for the pre-hook by checking the Require Valid Jira Issue in Every Commit? checkbox.
+With this checkbox checked, regardless of whether the branch name contains a valid Jira issue, pushes will be blocked if the push contains a commit that does not reference at least one Jira issue.